 And if you’re all about budget-friendly fun, our list of free things to do in Manhattan has plenty more adventures.

-Where to Eat in NYC
+Where to Eat in New York City

-Start the day with a chocolate babka at Breads Bakery, go all out with over-the-top milkshakes at Black Tap, or dig into a giant pastrami sandwich at Katz’s Deli—because some NYC staples are worth the hype.
+Start the day with a chocolate babka at Breads Bakery, go all out with over-the-top milkshakes at Black Tap, or dig into a giant pastrami sandwich at Katz’s Deli… because some NYC staples are worth the hype.

 Want more ideas on fun places to eat with kids in NYC?
 Check out our list of the Best Restaurants near Times Square to Wow Your Kids.

-Where to Stay in NYC
+Where to Stay in New York City

 Plan to stay near Times Square (because, let’s be honest, that’s where the kids want to be) at The Pearl Hotel, where free breakfast and spacious suites make family travel a little easier.